phoenixframework/phoenix/introduction/E_installation.md

 ```
 > Note: if the Phoenix archive won't install properly with this command, we can download the file directly from our browser, save it to the filesystem, and then run: `mix archive.install /path/to/local/phoenix_new.ez`.

-### Plug, Cowboy and Ecto
+### Plug, Cowboy, and Ecto

-Those are either Elixir or Erlang projects which are part of Phoenix applications by default.
+These are either Elixir or Erlang projects which are part of Phoenix applications by default.
 We won't need to do anything special to install them besides `mix deps.get`.
 If we let mix install our dependencies as we create our new application, we won't even need to do that.

 ### node.js (>= 0.12.0)